Victor Robles Player Props: Nationals vs. Cardinals

 Victor Robles At The Plate

-- Robles is hitting .293 with four doubles, a triple and 11 walks.
+- Robles is hitting .291 with five doubles, a triple and 11 walks.

-- Robles has picked up a hit in 57.6% of his 33 games this year, with at least two hits in 27.3% of those games.
+- Robles will look to extend his four-game hitting streak.
+He's batting .286 over the course of his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.